pricamargof/pricamargof/README.md

 My name is Priscila Figueira, and I’m a Data Analyst passionate about transforming data into insights that create real impact.
 With a background in **Engineering** and professional experience in **logistics, quality assurance, and customer service**, I decided to transition into the field of **Data Analytics** to combine my structured mindset with data-driven problem-solving.

-In 2025, I successfully completed a **Data Analytics Bootcamp at TripleTen**, where I worked on real-world projects involving **SQL, Python, Power BI, Jupyter Notebooks, and Tableau**.
-I developed skills in **data cleaning, statistical analysis, data visualization, and hypothesis testing**.
-These projects allowed me to strengthen both my technical and analytical abilities while solving practical business challenges.

-My engineering background has equipped me with a **detail-oriented and process-driven approach**, which I now apply to areas such as **business intelligence, process optimization, and decision support**.
-I believe in the power of data to improve efficiency, support strategy, and drive innovation across industries.
+Data Analytics skills acquired through hands-on projects, with expertise in **Python, SQL, Power BI, and Tableau**.
+Proven experience in data cleaning, statistical analysis, and hypothesis testing to solve business challenges and deliver strategic insights."

 I have hands-on experience with:
 - **Programming & Analysis:** Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn), SQL